 (The Pastor or Superintendent may read or direct a Minister to do so.)
-For whosoever shall call upon the name of the Lord Shall be save.
+For whosoever shall call upon the name of the Lord shall be saved.
 How then shall they call on him in whom they have not believed?
-And how shall they hear without a preacher?
-And how shall they preach, except they be sent?
+And how shall they believe in him of whom they have not heard? [and] how shall they hear without a preacher? [and] how shall they preach, except they be sent?
 As it is written, "How beautiful are the feet of them that preach the Gospel of peace, and bring glad tidings of good things!
-Bur they have not all obeyed the Gospel.
+But they have not all obeyed the Gospel.
 For Esaias saith, Lord, who hath believed our report?
-So then faith cometh by hearing, and by hearing the Word of God."
+So then faith cometh by hearing, and by hearing the Word of God"